ahmedcodein/tictactoe/README.md

 ### 2.1.
 Project research and selection criteria

 In the research phase the author has conducted a brief search on easy to implement games for the purpose of learning HTML, CSS and JavaScript together.
-Many resources can be found, the author however settled on the following article: https://www.codingnepalweb.com/best-javascript-games-for-beginners/.
+Many resources can be found, the author however settled on the following [article](https://www.codingnepalweb.com/best-javascript-games-for-beginners/).
 Among the 10 candidates presented in the article, the author chooses to move with Tic Tac Toe game due to three main reasons:
 1. Simple User Interface with minimum graphics
 2. Average logic complexity